OrestisFlp/Hash-table/README.md

-Develop a simple hash table in assembly.
+Develop a simple hash table in assembly